 The Quality Level of the venom is limited by both the harvester's skill rank in Harvesting, and the Level of the creature from which it is harvested.

 Venom is measured in terms of Doses.
-The larger the creature, the more doses of venom can be harvested from it.
-The number and potency of doses that can be extracted from a given creature can be determined by the Venom Extraction Table.
+The larger the creature, the more doses of venom can be harvested from it, as shown on the Venom Extraction Table.

 Venom Extraction Table